The true test of musical greatness is when a piece of music transcends temporary popular culture and becomes a part of every generation’s culture.

 William C. Dix was a successful insurance salesman in Glasgow, Scotland.
 He took sick with a sudden, serious illness at the age of twenty-nine.

-Dix suffered a deep depression and was confined to bed for an extended period.
-He called out to God and God “met Him in a new and real way.”
+Dix suffered a deep depression.
+Confined to bed for an extended period, he called out to God and God “met Him in a new and real way.”
 Out of this spiritual experience came many artistic and distinctive hymns, including this carol.
 It was taken from one of Dix’s longer Christmas poems, “The Manger Throne.”

 Dix wrote the poem in 1865 just as the American Civil War was just drawing to a close.
 After four years of brother fighting brother, the hope conveyed through the poem captured the hearts of Americans.
 Twenty years later, the lyrics were married to the “Greensleeves” melody, carving out a place in Christmas history.